bbottema/simple-java-mail/README.md

     .withTransportStrategy(TransportStrategy.SMTP_TLS)
     .buildMailer();

-mailer.sendMail(email);
+mailer.sendMailSync(email);
 ```

 The port and transport strategy must match your SMTP server.
 Build the `Mailer` once, reuse it, and close it during application shutdown.
+Use `sendMailSync(...)` when failures should be thrown on the calling thread, or `sendMailAsync(...)` when the complete operation should be represented by a `CompletableFuture`.
+The receipt-returning equivalents are `sendMailAndGetReceiptSync(...)` and `sendMailAndGetReceiptAsync(...)`.
+Existing `sendMail(email)` and boolean overloads remain supported for code that deliberately uses the Mailer's configured async default or selects the mode dynamically.

 Before sending, `mailer.testConnection()` checks the SMTP path.
 Choose message preflight by what your code needs back:

 | Need | Call |
 | --- | --- |